FoivosParaskevas/Langton-s-Ant/README.md

 # Langtons-Ant

-Basic form and Variations of Langton's Ant, with gui.
+Basic form and Variations of Langton's Ant, with GUI.

 ## Abstract